“Hypnobirthing is the only thing I know that actually makes a difference to your experience of giving birth.”

 PROBLEM?
 Unable to offer group courses face to face at present due to covid19 restrictions.

 SOLUTIONS?
-1. Live online courses for groups with teaching pack posted out 2.
+1. Live virtual courses for groups with teaching pack posted out 2.
 The highly accredited KG online course 3.
 All course prices reduced to support economic challenges.

 Fully accredited KG hypnobirthing ONLINE COURSE includes email and online support.
 Same content as face to face course, but preferable if you want a different date to suit you!
 Learn at your own pace!

-Book your space as normal and details of how to login will be sent over, plus MP3 relaxations and teaching pack sent out, all for you to enjoy all from the comfort of your own home.
+Book your space as normal and details of how to login will be sent over, plus MP3 relaxations, E-book, sent out all for you to enjoy all from the comfort of your own home.
 Ah, bliss!

 Monthly 2020 dates: